qnowtech/Quantum-Network-Knowledge-Graph/README.md

   - Quantum use case design,
   - Team building and collaboration networks.
 - An **open semantic layer** that any system can consume:
-  - Agents orchestrated with LangGraph / LangChain for instance see reference at
+  - Agents orchestrated  for instance could leverage this knowledge to fin the best talent for the rigth problem.
   - Ecosystem analysis dashboards,
   - Program and call planning tools.